ASGCOPS/dicos_document/docs/source/dicosapp.rst

 Use DiCOSApp
 ----------------------

 Login in to `DiCOS web <https://dicos.grid.sinica.edu.tw>`_ and then go to https://dicos.grid.sinica.edu.tw/dockerapps/ to start using DiCOSApps.
 The remaining resources are displayed for each DiCOSApp.
-Click ``launch`` button and then start using the App.
+Like the image below, click ``launch`` button (and proper lifetime of the application), and then start to use the application.

 .. image:: image/dicos_app_list.png